invividl/recipes-ratings-analysis/README.md

 ## Framing a Prediction Problem

 Our prediction task is a multiclass classification problem, where we aim to predict the rating of a recipe (1-5) based on its characteristics, such as nutritional content, preparation time, and meal type.
-We chose rating as the response variable because it reflects recipe popularity and aligns with our goal of understanding how factors like nutrition and effort influence user preferences.
+We chose `rating` as the response variable because it reflects recipe popularity and aligns with our goal of understanding how factors like nutrition and effort influence user preferences.
 The ratings are categorical integers, making classification more appropriate than regression, as it ensures predictions align with the actual classes.

-To evaluate the model, we use the F1-score, which balances precision and recall, making it suitable for our imbalanced dataset where rating = 5 dominates.
+To evaluate the model, we use the F1-score, which balances precision and recall, making it suitable for our imbalanced dataset where `rating = 5` dominates.
 Accuracy is not ideal in our case because it could overrepresent the majority class without reflecting model performance for minority classes.
-Our features include calories, nutritional data (e.g., calories, protein (PDV)), minutes, and meal type, as they are available at the time of prediction.
+Our features include nutritional data (e.g., `calories`, `protein (PDV)`), `n_ingredients`, `minutes`, and `meal` type, as they are available at the time of prediction.

 ## Baseline Model